 Vata dosha for the mind

 When aggravated Vata accumulates in the channel of the mind, it tends to cause constriction or dries up the nerve tissues.
-This causes obstruction in the natural movement of Vata dosha which can lead to fear, anxiety, contraction and even loneliness.
+This causes obstruction in the natural movement of Vata dosha, leading to fear, anxiety, contraction, and even loneliness.

 Here are ten yoga asanas which may help calm an unsettled mind:

-For an ‘uplevelled’ Yoga session or any workout/ exercise routine, try iYURA Vyam Yoga Oil, an authentic Ayurvedic Yoga Oil to support your active life with vitality.
-Enriched in a formula that’s over 800 years old, with rare and exotic ingredients like Himalayan rock salt, Himalayan Cedar and Nardus root, this Yoga Oil is the perfect way to give yourself a gentle warm-up before practicing yoga or working out!
+For an ‘uplevelled’ yoga session or any workout/exercise routine, try iYURA Vyam Yoga Oil, an authentic Ayurvedic Yoga Oil to support your active life with vitality.
+Enriched in a formula that’s over 800 years old, with rare and exotic ingredients like Himalayan rock salt, Himalayan Cedar, and Nardus root, this yoga Oil is the perfect way to give yourself a gentle warm-up before working out!

-With Vyam, you can easily open all the vital points in your body to channelize your energy in a better way for a calm, cleansed and super relaxed feeling.
-Plus, this unique Yoga Oil also softens and smoothens dry skin and helps you flaunt a toned body and lustrous skin, all while helping you thrive naturally!
+With Vyam, you can easily open all the vital points in your body to channelize your energy in a better way for a calm, cleansed, and super relaxed feeling.
+Plus, this unique yoga oil also softens, smoothens dry skin, helps you flaunt a toned body and lustrous skin.

 Another way to control the monkey mind is to watch your breath.
-Taking your attention to your breath can free the mind of the clutter of thoughts that give rise to anxiety.
+Paying attention to your breath can free the mind from the clutter of thoughts, and help release anxiety.